shreyasravi320/sos/README.md

 # SOS

-## An attempt at writing an operating system.
+## An attempt at writing a 64-bit operating system.
 Everything I learn will be documented below

 ### Computer Startup Phase
 BIOS